adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

     cout << v;
 ```
 **That's pretty amazing!**
-The compiler took our linear, serial code and created an object, a generator (`std::generator<int>`), breaking our code up into little pieces and taking care of all the hassle of choosing and selecting which of the local state variable must be saved as members (none in this trivial example), adding methods for increment operator support, indirection operator `*`, `begin()` and `end()` etc (it does this by collaborating and interoperating witgh the actual return value type).
+The compiler took our linear, serial code and created an object, a generator (`std::generator<int>`), breaking our code up into little pieces and taking care of all the hassle of choosing and selecting which of the local state variable must be saved as members (none in this trivial example), adding methods for increment operator support, indirection operator `*`, `begin()` and `end()` etc (it does this by collaborating and interoperating with the conforming return type).
 If we thought C++11 lambdas were impressive *Syntactic Sugar*, this the *Syntactic Steroids* of full-blown code generation!

 > **Reality Check**
 > I lied.
 That code, though [it does compile and work](https://www.godbolt.org/z/gqyG7G), is non-standard conforming and only a peek into the future.
 First, coroutines are not allowed to have an `auto` return type.
 This is only an MSVC feature that's really great for explaining things.
 Upon encountering an `auto` return type (for a `co_yield` using coroutine), MSVC automatically infers it to be `std::experimental::generator<T>` for the relevant type `T`.
-Perhaps `auto` return types may be supported in a future standard but the reason it **cannot** be supported at the moment is:
+Perhaps `auto` return types will be supported in a future standard but the reason it **cannot** be supported at the moment is:
 There *is* no such standard class `std::generator<>`!
 The C++20 standard will not ship with **any** standard coroutine support library!
 What we are using here is Microsoft's experimental implementation.
 This is a real shame, but a situation that is [very high priority for the C++23 standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0592r2.html).
-There are several great open-source coroutine support libraries, most notably Lewis Baker's fabulous [cppcoro](https://github.com/lewissbaker/cppcoro) to fill this void in the standard.
+There are several great open-source coroutine support libraries, most notably [Lewis Baker](https://twitter.com/lewissbaker)'s fabulous [cppcoro](https://github.com/lewissbaker/cppcoro) to fill this void in the standard.
 For brevity, we'll continue using `auto` return type where its meaning is clear.

-Obviously, single element ranges or rather boring.
+Obviously, single element ranges are rather boring.

 Since coroutines are *lazy* we can easily generate infinite ranges: